 - Run equipment only when needed.
 Turn off unnecessary equipment at times of highest use or put some of it to "sleep" when it is not needed.

 - Use high-efficiency appliances, equipment, machinery, and lighting.

-- Right-size your equipment for the job.
+- Scale your equipment for the job.
 An oversized motor could increase your demand and cost you money.